-From the oldest recorded Town of Colchester we bring you the oldest recorded Rose Growers in the United Kingdom.
+From the oldest recorded Town of Colchester we bring you the oldest recorded Rose Growers in the UK.

-Established in 1765 we have over 245 years of experience
+Established in 1765 we have over 250 years of experience.

 We offer expert advice from our vast knowledge.
 We can help with planning a rose garden to simply helping you select the correct rose for a particular spot.
 Guidance on preparation and aftercare.
 In fact all you need to know.